mdancho84/mdancho84.github.io/_drafts/my-4-most-important-explainable-ai-visualizations-modelstudio.md

 ## Plot 2: Break Down Plot

+Next, an incredibly valuable plot is the **Break Down Plot**.

 ![](/assets/modelstudio_07_plot2.jpg)

-Next, an incredibly valuable plot is the **Break Down Plot**.
+### What is it?

 The Breakdown plot is a **local representation** that explains one specific observation.
 The plot then shows a intercept (starting value) and the positive or negative contribution that each feature has to developing the prediction.

+### How do I interpret it?

 So here's how I read this breakdown plot:

 1. For Observation ID 70 (Dodge Caravan), that has an actual `hwy` of 12 Miles Per Gallon (MPG)
-2. The starting point for all observations is 23.281 MPG.
+2. The **starting point (intercept)** for all observations is 23.281 MPG.
-3. The `displ = 2.4` which boosts the model's prediction by +3.165 MPG.
+3. The `displ = 2.4` which **boosts** the model's prediction by +3.165 MPG.
-4. The `drv = 'f'` which increases the model's prediction another +1.398 MPG
+4. The `drv = 'f'` which **increases** the model's prediction another +1.398 MPG
-5. The `manufacturer = 'dodge'` which decreases the MPG prediction by -1.973
+5. The `manufacturer = 'dodge'` which **decreases** the MPG prediction by -1.973
-6. And we keep going until we reach the prediction.
+6. And we **keep going** until we reach the prediction.
 Notice that the first features tend to be the most important because they move the prediction the most.

+### Careful: Global vs Local Explanations

 **Important Note: Global Versus Local Explanations**

 I can select a different observation, and we get a completely different Break Down plot.
-This is what happens with **local explainers**. _They change telling us different insights by each observation._ When I switch to ID = 222, I get a totally different vehicle (VW New Beetle).
+This is what happens with **local explainers**.
+They _change telling us different insights by each observation._

+When I switch to ID = 222, I get a totally different vehicle (VW New Beetle).
 Accordingly the Local Break Down Plot changes (but the global Feature Importance Plot does not!)

 ![](/assets/modelstudio_07_plot2b.jpg)

+\##